fransandoval093/password-generator/README.md

 # password-generator
-This is a javascript based dialog box that will generate a password based on sets of criteria
+These javascript based dialog boxes that will generate a password of a specified length and criteria.
-## Criteria
+## Features

 ``` python
 GIVEN I need a new, secure password